← Back to Blog

 9. Your S3 costs tripled last month.
 How do you investigate?

-2. S3 Storage Lens: Check which buckets grew, which prefixes
+2. S3 Storage Lens: Check which buckets grew

-4. Check lifecycle policies: Did a policy expire that was moving data to Glacier?
+4. Lifecycle policies: Did a policy expire that was moving data to Glacier?

-5. Data transfer costs: S3 โ internet is expensive.
-Check if data is crossing regions unnecessarily.
+5. Data transfer costs: S3 → internet is expensive.
+Check cross-region transfers.

 10. What is the difference between Spot, On-Demand, and Reserved instances?